The National (band): 2017–2019: Sleep Well Beast, I Am Easy to Find, and Grammy win

-2022–present: First Two Pages of Frankenstein
+2020–2024: First Two Pages of Frankenstein and Laugh Track

+The National's final show before the COVID-19 pandemic was on December 12, 2019, at Campo Pequeno in Lisbon, Portugal.
+In 2020, the band contributed to Taylor Swift's ninth studio album, Evermore, appearing alongside Swift on the song "Coney Island".
+The album was co-produced by Aaron Dessner and Bryce Dessner (the former of whom also co-produced Swift's eighth studio album Folklore).
+In 2021, Cyrano was adapted as a film musical, also called Cyrano, again starring Dinklage.
+For the film, Aaron and Bryce Dessner composed an instrumental score separate from the film's songs.
+The band also wrote two new songs for the film: "Every Letter", which is sung in the film by Haley Bennett, and "Somebody Desperate", which is performed by the National themselves over the end credits.

-The band returned to touring and live performance in May 2022, playing their first show in two-and-a-half years at Baluarte in Pamplona, Spain on May 28, 2022.
+After the COVID-19 pandemic, the band returned to touring and live performance in May 2022, playing their first show in two and a half years at Baluarte in Pamplona, Spain on May 28, 2022.
 At the show, the band performed three new songs: "Grease in Your Hair (Birdie)", "Tropic Morning News (Haversham)" and "Weird Goodbyes" – then known as "Bathwater (Mount Auburn)".
 A fourth new song, "Ice Machines", was premiered in Paris; a fifth, "Space Invader (Threaded Gold)", was performed during the band's set at the Newport Folk Festival in July.
-In August 2022, Bryce Dessner said that the band was "discovering things" about their new material "in real-time" by playing it every night.
+In August 2022, Bryce Dessner said that the band was "discovering things" about their new material "in real time" by playing it every night.

-On August 22, 2022, The National released "Weird Goodbyes" as their first single in three years.
+On August 22, 2022, the National released "Weird Goodbyes" as their first single in three years.
 The studio version of the song features Bon Iver, as well as strings performed by the London Contemporary Orchestra.
 In January 2023, the band started to share teases of a forthcoming announcement – including a password-protected passage from Frankenstein shared on their website, edited to include references to Swift, Phoebe Bridgers, and Sufjan Stevens.
-A week later, the band officially announced their ninth studio album, First Two Pages of Frankenstein, which is set for release on April 28.
+A week later, the band officially announced their ninth studio album, First Two Pages of Frankenstein, which was released on April 28.
 The news came with the release of its first single, "Tropic Morning News".
-Bridgers, Swift and Stevens were also confirmed to featured on the album, as were the previously-performed songs "Grease in Your Hair" and "Ice Machines".
+Bridgers, Swift and Stevens were also confirmed to feature on the album, as were the previously performed songs "Grease in Your Hair" and "Ice Machines".
+Two singles, "Space Invader" and "Alphabet City", were released on August 17, 2023.
+They were later included on the surprise album Laugh Track, which was announced three days before its release at Homecoming Festival in Cincinnati, Ohio, on September 15, 2023.
+A live double album titled Rome, recorded at the Auditorium Parco della Musica, was released on December 13, 2024.